Piedmont Sanatorium: Piedmont Sanatorium School of Tuberculosis Nursing

 Piedmont Sanatorium School of Tuberculosis Nursing, a two-year nursing school for black women, was founded shortly after the Sanatorium opened.
 It allowed the black women to become certified specifically in tuberculosis nursing; a third year of training at St. Phillips Hospital in Richmond was required in order to become a Registered Nurse.
 The school became the subject of controversy due to the hospital staffing shortages of World War II.
 In 1943, Virginia Governor Colgate W. Darden Jr. proposed having an all-black staff at Piedmont in order to free white personnel to work in white hospitals.
 The proposal failed, partly because of concerns that the quality of care at Piedmont would suffer.

-Closing
+Closure

 In 1965, in a visible sign that racial segregation was beginning to crumble, Piedmont Sanatorium closed and black patients were admitted to the previously all-white Blue Ridge Sanatorium.
 By 1967, the Burkeville facility had been converted into Piedmont Geriatric Hospital.